pratham-srivastava-07/pratham-srivastava-07/README.md

 <h1 align="left">Hi  there👋!
-My name is Pratham and I'm a passionate software developer.</h1>
+My name is Pratham and I'm a passionate Software developer.</h1>

 ###